CrunchyData/crunchy-katacoda/postgis/geography/geography.md

 On a sphere, the size of one "degree square" is quite variable, becoming smaller as you move away from the equator.
 Think of the meridians (vertical lines) on the globe getting closer to each other as you go towards the poles.
-So, a distance of 121 degrees doesn\'t *mean* anything.
+So, a distance of 121 degrees doesn't *mean* anything.
 It is a nonsense number.

 In order to calculate a meaningful distance, we must treat geographic